CyberMor/sampvoice/README.md

 ## Features
 ---------------------------------
-* Controollable voice chat transfer
+* Controlled voice stream
-* Reproductive audio files
+* Play audio files
-* Recording voice chat to a buffer and its translation
+* Record voice stream in the buffer and broadcast it
-* Controllable player microphone
+* Player microphone control
-* Creating audio effects
+* Creating sound effects
-* Attachable audio streams to objects
+* Attaching voice stream to objects
 * And many more minor features ...

 ## Installation